BalaAnbalagan/HA-for-SAP-on-Azure-using-SIOS/SAP-HANA/HA-for-SAP-HANA-DB.md

 ## 2. Provission SAP HANA and Witness Infrastructure

-Use an terraform script from [Proving Ground Infrastructure Provisioning Git](https://github.com/BalaAnbalagan/SAP-on-Azure-Proving-Ground) to deploy all required Azure resources, including the virtual machines, availability set etc., and in this example we are not using Load Balancer.
+Use the Terraform script from [Proving Ground Infrastructure Provisioning Git](https://github.com/BalaAnbalagan/SAP-on-Azure-Proving-Ground) to deploy all required Azure resources, including the virtual machines, availability set etc., and in this example we are not using a Load Balancer.
 You can also deploy the resources manually.

 Please follow the respective document in the Proving Ground Infrastructure Provisioning Git